webqit/webflo/site/docs/concepts/realtime.md

 export default async function (event, next) {
   if (next.stepname) return await next(); // The conventional delegation line

-  const response = await next();
+  // Since next.stepname is falsey, this next() call falls through to the server.
+Response is thus a normal HTTP response from the server const response = await next();

-  const liveResponse = await LiveResponse.from(response);
+  // LiveResponse.from() converts the response to a live response using the connection details embedded in the original response const liveResponse = await LiveResponse.from(response);

-  liveResponse.background.addEventListener("message", (message) => {
+  // The background port is then used to listen to messages from the upstream liveResponse.background.addEventListener("message", (message) => {
     console.log(message);
   });